How to use zero-fee brokerages strategically in your portfolio – RendaDeMae

 Building a foundation of discipline

-One of the most common risks of using zero-fee brokerages is overtrading.
-Since every trade feels “free,” many investors fall into the trap of making impulsive decisions, chasing short-term gains, or reacting emotionally to market swings.
-Without the natural barrier of transaction costs, the sense of consequence tied to each operation diminishes, and this can encourage a behavior more semelhante to gambling than to disciplined investing.
+One of the most insidious and common risks of using zero-fee brokerages is overtrading.
+The revolutionary shift to $0 commissions, while beneficial for reducing overhead, creates a significant psychological hurdle for the average investor.
+Since every trade feels “free,” many investors fall into the trap of making impulsive decisions, moving away from fundamental analysis and towards speculation.
+This behavior often involves chasing short-term gains, attempting to time the market perfectly, or reacting emotionally to market swings, leading to frequent and unnecessary transactions.

 Maximizing diversification opportunities